 Bladder 15 is located about an inch-and-a-half outside the spine, at the level of the fifth thoracic vertebra.
-In layman’s terms, that’s about midway between the top and bottom edges of the scapula, the triangular bone in the picture at right.
+In layman’s terms, that’s about midway between the top and bottom edges of the scapula.
 Don’t stress about finding the exact spot because the acupuncture point just slightly above Bladder 15 has similar effects.
 Again, using firm pressure with your thumbs, press Bladder 15 on both sides of the spine at the same time.

 So essentially, Bladder 15 helps to nourish the Heart organ.
-The Heart in acupuncture has many functions—some of which are similar to the ones we know from Western medicine and some less so—and it does play a role in a person’s ability to give and receive love, and to be present in relationships.
+The Heart in acupuncture has many functions—some of which are similar to the ones we know from western medicine and some less so—and it plays a role in a person’s ability to give and receive love, and to be present in relationships.
 It is, so to speak, the key to your Valentine’s heart.